|Project LoRaWAN dust Sensor|

 This has been done before by other people, but it appears there is no universal solution.
 I am publishing all source code on github and will put up documentation on this wiki.
 Everyone invents their own payload format, something more universal like Cayenne LPP would be nice.
 However I could not find a way to encode particulate matter data using Cayenne, so I'll just invent my own payload format too.

-This has been done by:
+A similar thing has been done by:

 - TTN Ulm, see https://github.com/verschwoerhaus/ttn-ulm-feinstaub (the sensor code) and https://github.com/verschwoerhaus/ttn-ulm-muecke (the forwarder, in python)

 One thing in particular I'd like to do better than existing solutions is to use proper OTAA for the LoRa connection to TTN.
 OTAA means over-the-air-activation and is a mechanism to dynamically negotiate communication/encryption keys instead of programmed specifically in each sensor node.
-Once the OTAA is done successfully, the node remembers device address, session keys, etc for future communication.
+Once the OTAA is done successfully, the node remembers the network id, device address, session keys, etc for future communication.

 This makes it possible to have a single firmware image for all sensor nodes and it simplifies the setup: